Full-Service cGMP Pharmaceutical Manufacturing

 Monoclonal antibodies are produced by cell lines or clones obtained from animals, generally mice, that have been immunized with a substance of interest.
 The hybridoma cell lines are produced by fusing B cells from the spleen of the immunized animal with myeloma cells (Köhler and Milstein 1975).
 To produce the desired mAb, the cells must be grown in culture and the antibody is then prepared from the conditioned tissue-culture medium.

 Many cell lines are said to be “anchorage dependent,” which means that in order to grow and divide they must attach themselves to a suitable surface.
-At the research scale they are typically grown in small plastic flasks or plates.
-However, large-scale production of anchorage-dependent cells or cell derived products has had to rely on methods other than a simple linear expansion of this process.
+Large-scale production of anchorage-dependent cells or cell derived products has had to rely on methods other than a simple linear expansion of this process.
 Traditionally, roller bottles have been employed for this task.
 The rolling action ensures that the cells are alternatively exposed to growth medium and oxygen.
-However, the roller bottle method is very cumbersome and expensive for the production of large quantities of cells for a number of reasons: the roller bottles are an inefficient use of space, they require extensive handling, labor and medium, and the process is difficult to monitor.
-Over the years a number of schemes for growing large quantities of anchorage-dependent cells have been examined.
-These include spiral film, plastic bags, packed or fluidized beds, hollow fiber beds, and microcarrier suspension culture.
-In VBC’s experience, microcarrier suspension culture has been the most successful of the different approaches.
+However, the roller bottle method is very cumbersome and expensive for the production of large quantities of cells for a number of reasons: the roller bottles are an inefficient use of space, the handling requires extensive labor and medium, and the process is difficult to monitor.
+Vista Biologicals uses microcarrier suspension culture instead, as it provides reliable success rates without the inefficiencies or costs of roller bottles.